 Review the following chart for a quick overview of 5 of the best places where you can experience snorkeling in this area.

 |1.2 mi.
 Northeast of Central Coral Bay|

 |Waterlemon Beach||1.5 mi.
 North-Northwest of Central Coral Bay|

 |Lameshur Bay||2.2 mi.
 South-Southwest of Central Coral Bay|

-Information with regard to the opportunity to take a boat ride that includes snorkeling are provided here:
+Be sure to look at this table for details on the opportunity to take a boat ride that includes snorkeling.

 |Sail Pepper||Boating and Day-Sailing Provider||(340) 771-7011||Central Coral Bay||St. John|

 If you looking for someone that offers snorkel rentals, excursions, or similar services, you can check with Crabby's Watersports.
 For fun in and on the water, this one stop shop handles all of your watersports needs, including renting out snorkel gear for children and adults alike.
 They are located a short distance away South of central Coral Bay.